 If a torque wrench was not used for installation, see your dealer as soon as possible to verify proper assembly.
 Improper assembly may lead to loss of braking capacity.

 Rear Wheel

 - 1. Support your motorcycle securely and raise the rear wheel off the ground using a maintenance stand or a hoist. - 2.
-Release the parking brake. - 3.
-Remove the mounting bolts and remove the parking brake caliper.
+Loosen the muffler band bolt. - 3.
+Remove the muffler mounting nut, collar, mounting bolt and washer.